2025 American League Championship Series: Game 3

 Shane Bieber (pictured with the Cleveland Indians) pitched six innings and struck out eight batters for Toronto in Game 3.

 The game began with a familiar sense of déjà vu, mirroring the first two matchups.
 In the bottom of the first inning, Julio Rodríguez hit a two-run home run off Blue Jays starter Shane Bieber to give the Mariners an early lead.
 This time, however, the Blue Jays turned the tables.
 Andrés Giménez hit a two-run home run off Mariners starter George Kirby to tie the game at two in the third.
 Nathan Lukes scored a go-ahead run on a wild pitch from Kirby, and Daulton Varsho scored Vladimir Guerrero Jr. and Alejandro Kirk on a two-run RBI double, putting the Blue Jays up 5–2.
 In the top of the fourth inning, George Springer hit a solo home run, making it 6–2.
 Kirby pitched four innings, allowing eight hits, eight runs, and walking two batters while striking out four batters.
 The offensive surge continued in the fifth when Guerrero crushed a homer to center field, pushing the lead to 7–2.
 Ernie Clement then scored Anthony Santander, padding the margin to 8–2.
-In the sixth, Kirk blew the game wide open with a three-run homer off Mariners reliever Caleb Ferguson, stretching the Blue Jays' advantage to 12–2.
+In the sixth, Kirk blew the game wide open with a three-run homer off Mariners reliever Caleb Ferguson, stretching the Blue Jays' lead to 12–2.
 Bieber pitched six innings, allowing four hits, two runs, and walking only one batter while striking out eight batters.
 The Mariners found some late offense in the bottom of the eighth, where back-to-back home runs from Randy Arozarena and Cal Raleigh trimmed the deficit to 12–4.
 But in the top of the ninth, Addison Barger added one more with a solo shot, making it 13–4.
 The game ended when Victor Robles grounded out to Guerrero, sealing the Blue Jays' first win of the series.